groudas/skin-scoreboard/README.md

 This tool tracks Dota 2 cosmetic popularity by analyzing OpenDota live match data, identifying cosmetics in highly-spectated games, and aggregating daily usage statistics from the most watched matches.

 Experimental project for my first real code experience, actively developed.
-Expect frequent changes. **Use with caution, at your own risk**
+Expect frequent changes. **Use with caution, at your own risk**.

 ![alt text](image.png)